About Commissioner Moss

 Commissioner Moss is known, respected, and admired for making promises and keeping them.
 He was initially elected to the Board of County Commissioners shortly after Hurricane Andrew, the second worst natural disaster in the history of the United States; Commissioner Moss immediately focused his efforts on the recovery of South Miami-Dade.
 His tireless efforts resulted in a comprehensive plan to rebuild distressed and declining areas affected by Hurricane Andrew.
 Named in recognition of Commissioner Moss, The Moss Plan was approved on September 7, 1993 by the Board of County Commissioners.

-Some of his accomplishments include: saving Homestead Airforce Base and bringing to South Dade a public hospital, a cultural center, a winery, an extension of busway to Florida City in addition to a proposed Metrozoo theme park.
+Some of his accomplishments include: saving Homestead Airforce Base and bringing to South Dade a public hospital, the South Miami-Dade Cultural Arts Center, a winery, an extension of busway to Florida City in addition to a proposed Metrozoo theme park.
 Commissioner Moss was also instrumental in the creation of Team Metro, 311, and awarding more than 250 yearly grants to "Mom & Pop" businesses.

 Commissioner Moss has served in the past as the honorary Chair of the Bahamas Sister Cities program, and Chairman of the Governmental Structure Task Force, which focused on helping the County identify efficient and effective government.
 Under the late Governor Lawton Chiles, Commissioner Moss was appointed to the Land Use and Water Planning Task Force.